Softvelum/nimio/README.md

 - `Nimio.version()`
   Return the current version string (identical to `instance.version()`).

+## Events

+`Nimio` player uses events to interact with its UI.
+It allows to create custom UI easily.

+### Events sent from UI to player

+These events are used to send commands and data from UI to `Nimio` player.

+- `ui:play-pause-click`
+  Start/pause playback.
+  Parameters:
+    isPlayClicked: Boolean

+- `ui:mute-unmute-click`
+  Mute/unmute audio.
+  Parameters:
+    mute: Boolean

+- `ui:volume-change`
+  Set audio volume.
+  Parameters:
+    volume: Number // Current volume as integer value in the range from 0 to 100.

+- `ui:rendition-change`
+  Change ABR rendition.
+Should be form the list received with `nimio:rendition-list` event.
+  Parameters:
+    rendition: {
+      id: Number,  // An integer number with unique rendition ID.
+      name: String // Rendition name.
+    }

+### Events sent from player to UI

+These events are used to send data from `Nimio` player to UI.

+- `nimio:play`
+  Playback started.
+  Parameters:
+    instanceName: String // Player instance name
+    containerId: String  // Container ID, where player is rendered

+- `nimio:muted`
+  Audio muted/unmuted.
+  Parameters:
+    muted: Boolean

+- `nimio:volume-set`
+  Audio volume set.
+  Parameters:
+    volume: Number // Current volume integer value in the range from 0 to 100.

+- `nimio:abr`
+  Adaptive bitrate enabled/disabled.
+  Parameters:
+    isAbr: Boolean

+- `nimio:rendition-set`
+  ABR rendition set.
+  Parameters:
+    rendition: {
+      id: Number,  // An integer number with unique rendition ID.
+      name: String // Rendition name.
+    }

+- `nimio:rendition-list`
+  An array of ABR renditions available.
+  Parameters:
+    renditions: [
+      {
+        id: Number,  // An integer number with unique rendition ID.
+        name: String // Rendition name.
+      },
+      ...
+    ]

 ## Roadmap

 The following features are planned for upcoming releases: